h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 `Terraform documentation <https://www.terraform.io/intro/index.html>`__ for more information how to set up variables.

-To access the Jupyter Notebook, please go to the url returned by ``jupyter_notebook_url`` Terraform output.
+To access the Jupyter Notebook, please go to the URL returned by ``jupyter_notebook_url`` Terraform output.
 You need to approve the security exception (self-signed certificate) in your browser.
-The only way how to access the notebook is using the link above (with token).
+The only way how to access the notebook is by using the link above (with the token).
 Password login is not enabled.

 If you would like to connect to the master machine via SSH, make sure you have filled ``aws_ssh_public_key`` argument and please run: